hcavarsan/kftray/README.md

 <div align="center"> <h2>KFtui</h2> <img src="https://raw.githubusercontent.com/hcavarsan/kftray-blog/main/img/sstui2.png" alt="KFtui Screenshot" width="600px" style="margin: 0 10px; border-radius: 15px;" /> </div>

+## ❓ Why

+KFtray and KFtui were made to fix common problems with Kubernetes port forwarding.
+The usual kubectl port-forward command can be unreliable.
+For example, if a pod dies, it needs manual reconnection.
+It also has trouble setting up many port forwards at once and doesn't support UDP services.

+KFtray and KFtui solve these issues by being more reliable and easier to use.
+They automatically reconnect to running pods if one fails, allow setting up multiple port forwards with one click, and support both TCP and UDP protocols.
+KFtray also has extra features like HTTP logs tracing and GitHub sync to make workflows smoother.

 ## 📑 Table of Contents

 - [✨ Features](#-features)